-The Load Sharing Module must be permanently connected and employ fuses or circuit breakers in each of the PT lines to limit current to the LSM PT inputs to no more than 5 A. In addition, a 2 A fast-acting fuse or circuit breaker must be provided in the 24 Vdc power supply line.
+The Load Sharing Module must be permanently connected and employ fuses or circuit breakers in each of the PT lines to limit current to the LSM PT inputs to no more than 5 A.

-All terminal block screws must be tightened to 0.56 to 0.79 N⋅m (5.0 to 7.0 lb-in).
+All terminal block screws must be tightened to 0.56 to 0.79 N·m (5.0 to 7.0 lb-in).

-To maintain compliance with CE and UKCA marking requirements, the EMC Directive requires that all shields be connected to the terminals provided per the plant wiring diagram, Figure 1-4.
+To maintain compliance with CE marking requirements, the EMC Directive requires that all shields be connected to the terminals provided per the plant wiring diagram, Figure 1-3.